vk2diy/adxi/README.md

-# ADX - Arduino Digital Modes Transceiver
+# adxi - ADX Improved

 ADX is abbreviation for Arduino Digital Xceiver.

-This fork is focused on:
+This fork is called __adxi__ (or "ADX Improved") and is focused on:
- * restoring access to the design for modern KiCad (in progress)
+ * restoring access to the design for modern KiCad
- * integrating known bug fixes (in progress)
+ * integrating known bug fixes
- * improving the layout (in progress)
+ * revised layout
+ * additional protection
- * reducing the BOM cost through integrated components where feasible (in progress)
+ * reducing the BOM cost and enhancing functionality through integrated components where feasible
+ * improved documentation to facilitate teaching and learning
- * using platformio to manage the firmware build and dependencies (done).
+ * using platformio to manage the firmware build and dependencies in a modern way

+## ADX Original Project

-## Features
+### Features

  * ADX is a mono band (actually quad band) digital modes optimized HF transceiver that can cover four pre-programmed bands one band at a time by swapping Band LPF Modules.
    * It can work on 80m, 40m, 30m, 20m, 17m, 15m and 10m bands
    * It can operate on four of the most popular digital modes, FT8, FT4, JS8call and WSPR.
  * ADX supports computer control (CAT) by emulating KENWOOD TS2000 HF Transceiver over a 9600 8N1 serial link to control Band and Mode changes.

-## Goals
+### Goals

 The project was originally designed by [Barb (WB2CBA)](https://github.com/WB2CBA/ADX) ([original project website](https://antrak.org.tr/blog/adx-arduino-digital-transceiver/))  with the goal to design a simple HF Transceiver optimized for operating on Digital modes:
  - Simple to procure – meaning not effected by chip shortage